Simonz82/ha_meteo/README.md

 Meteo card for home assistant

-I wanted to share the card I use in HA to display the week's weather
+With the help of various guides found on the web, I wanted to share the card I use in HA to display the week's weather

 Instructions:
 1. create a new card in HA by pasting the contents of the file: meteo_card.txt